EQUITY AND SHARE-BASED COMPENSATION PLANS

 |EQUITY AND SHARE-BASED COMPENSATION PLANS||

 In June 2016, our shareholders approved the Tailored Brands, Inc. 2016 Long-Term Incentive Plan (the “2016 LTIP”), which will be used for equity grants after June 2016.
-The 2016 LTIP provides for an aggregate of up to 6,400,000 shares of our common stock (or the fair market value thereof) with respect to which stock options, stock appreciation rights, restricted stock, deferred stock units and performance based awards may be granted to full‑time key employees and to non‑employee directors of the Company.
+As amended in 2017, the 2016 LTIP provides for an aggregate of up to 9,300,000 shares, subject to adjustment, of our common stock (or the fair market value thereof) with respect to which stock options, stock appreciation rights, restricted stock, deferred stock units and performance based awards may be granted to full‑time key employees and to non‑employee directors of the Company.

-In addition, we continue to administer the 2004 Long-Term Incentive Plan (the “2004 LTIP”), the 1996 Long‑Term Incentive Plan (“1996 Plan”) and the Non‑Employee Director Stock Option Plan (“Director Plan”) as a result of awards which remain outstanding pursuant to such plans.
-Awards are no longer available for grant under the 2004 LTIP, 1996 Plan and the Director Plan.
+In addition, we continue to administer the 2004 Long-Term Incentive Plan (the “2004 LTIP”) and the 1996 Long‑Term Incentive Plan (“1996 Plan”) as a result of awards which remain outstanding pursuant to such plans.
+Awards are no longer available for grant under the 2004 LTIP and 1996 Plan.

-Options granted under these plans vest annually in varying increments over a period from one to ten years and must be exercised within ten years of the date of grant.
-Grants of deferred stock units, performance units or restricted stock generally vest over a period from one to three years; however, certain grants vest annually at varying increments over a period up to ten years.
+Stock options granted under these plans vest annually in varying increments over a period from one to three years and must be exercised within ten years of the date of grant.
+Grants of deferred stock units, performance units or restricted stock generally vest over a period from one to three years.

 The following table summarizes additional information about DSUs:

-Performance-based DSUs that are unvested at the end of the performance period will lapse and be forfeited.
-The performance-based DSUs earn dividends throughout the vesting period that are subject to the same vesting terms as the underlying awards.
+The 254,895 performance units granted in 2018 represent a contingent right to earn shares of common stock, subject to the achievement of a Company-specific performance target for fiscal 2020.
+Assuming the performance target is achieved, 100% of the award will vest on the three year anniversary of the grant date.
+Performance units that are unvested at the end of the performance period will lapse and be forfeited.
+Performance units earn dividends throughout the vesting period that are subject to the same vesting terms as the underlying awards.

-The weighted‑average grant date fair value of stock options granted during fiscal 2016, 2015 and 2014 was $5.18, $18.63 and $16.82, respectively.
-The fair value of options is estimated on the date of grant using the Black‑Scholes option pricing model using the following weighted‑average assumptions:
+The weighted‑average grant date fair value of stock options granted during fiscal 2018, 2017 and 2016 was $10.29, $3.86 and $5.18, respectively.
+The fair value of stock options is estimated on the date of grant using the Black‑Scholes option pricing model using the following weighted‑average assumptions:

 The risk‑free interest rate is based on the U.S. Treasury yield curve in effect at the time of grant.
-The expected lives represents the period of time the options are expected to be outstanding after their grant date.
+The expected lives represents the period of time the stock options are expected to be outstanding after their grant date.
 The dividend yield is based on the average of the annual dividend divided by the market price of our common stock at the time of declaration.
 The expected volatility is based on historical volatility of our common stock.
-The total intrinsic value of options exercised during fiscal 2016, 2015 and 2014 was $0.1 million, $0.5 million and $4.4 million, respectively.
-As of January 28, 2017, we have unrecognized compensation expense related to non‑vested stock options of approximately $3.4 million which is expected to be recognized over a weighted‑average period of 1.3 years.
+The total intrinsic value of stock options exercised during fiscal 2018, 2017 and 2016 was $1.7 million, less than $0.1 million and $0.1 million, respectively.
+As of February 2, 2019, we have unrecognized compensation expense related to non‑vested stock options of approximately $2.2 million which is expected to be recognized over a weighted‑average period of 1.4 years.

 Disclosures related to shareholders' equity, including shareholder rights plans, preferred stock and share-based compensation plans.